elmomoilanen/k-in-a-row/be/README.md

 ## Quick build and run ##

-Following instructions contain the recommended way to start the backend service locally.
+Following instructions contain the recommended way to start the backend service locally without worrying about Rust installation.

 First build an image from the Dockerfile